 ×

-In order to provide you with an optimal website experience, we use cookies.
-These include cookies for the operation and optimization of the site as well as for services such as text or video chat and for advertising based on your online usage behavior.
-This allows us, for example, to detect if you visit our pages repeatedly from the same device.
-We would like to give you the choice which cookies you allow:
+In order to provide you with an optimal user experience, we use cookies and similar technologies.
+This includes processing for the operation and optimisation of the site as well as for services, such as the use of text or video chat, as well as advertising based on your usage behaviour.
+For example, it can be recognized if you visit our pages repeatedly from the same device.
+We would like to give you the choice of which processing you allow:

-Required cookies
+Required processing

-These cookies are required to enable you to navigate through the websites and use key functions.
+This processing is necessary to enable you to navigate through the pages and use essential functions.

-They support basic functions, such as order processing in the online shop and access to secured areas of the web page.
-They also serve the purpose of performing an anonymous analysis of user patterns, which we use to continuously develop and improve our web pages for you.
+They enable basic functions, such as order processing in the online shop and access to secure areas of the digital service.
+In addition, they are used for the anonymous evaluation of user behavior, which we use to continuously develop our digital service for you.

-Services by other companies (independent third party providers)
+Services from other companies (self-responsible third-party providers)

-When you visit web pages of Deutsche Telekom Healthcare and Security Solutions GmbH, cookies or similar technologies record data and send it to third parties, in part for Deutsche Telekom Healthcare and Security Solutions GmbH’s own purposes.
-The scope, purpose and legal basis on which further processing is carried out for the third party’s own purposes can be found in the third party’s data privacy information.
-Information on the independent third party providers can be found in the data privacy information.
+When you visit web pages of Deutsche Telekom Healthcare and Security Solutions GmbH, data is collected by means of cookies or similar technologies and transmitted to third parties, in some cases for Deutsche Telekom's own purposes.
+To what extent, for what purposes and on the basis of which legal basis further processing is carried out for the third-party provider's own purposes, please refer to the privacy policy of the third-party provider (Google, Facebook, LinkedIn, emetriq, etc.).
+You can find information on the independent third-party providers here.

-Change SettingsSave SettingsAccept All
+Change SettingsSave SettingsAccept AllOnly required

 ×